 To be eligible for the support of Container Images outlined in this policy, customers are required to operate a supported Container Platform, covered with appropriate support subscriptions.
 Container Platform support details can be found in the following section.

 Support for Container Base Images

-All images shipped as part of UBI are OCI compliant, redistributable per the terms of our EULA, and are potentially capable of running on non-Red Hat platforms.
+All images shipped as part of UBI are OCI compliant, redistributable per the terms of our EULA, and are capable of running on non-Red Hat platforms.
 Red Hat provides updates for UBI which can be accessed without the need for a product subscription, this content is a subset of the current packages available in RHEL and Software Collections (SCL).
-Red Hat does not perform any testing and validation of UBI on a non-Red Hat stack, no commercial support is available for running UBI without a RHEL or OpenShift subscription on a Red Hat supported Container Platform.
-Customers with an appropriate support subscription continue to have access to all RHEL lifecycle content which can be added into their images in accordance with the guidance below.
+Customers with an appropriate support subscription continue to have access to all RHEL life cycle content which can be added into their images in accordance with the guidance below.

 Extending Container Images

 Base Container Images provide an immutable foundation which can be built upon for packaging and shipping applications and services.
 Red Hat supports extending UBI base images through the addition or upgrading of packages from the publicly available Red Hat UBI, or RHEL-entitled software repository.
 The UBI content availability article outlines which content is made available as part of UBI, this is governed by the RHEL Enterprise Lifecycle.

 This table provides examples of operations which may be carried out on a base image, and what Red Hat does or does not support.